About Kyuuketsuki Miyu

 The word itself gives definition to what a Shinma is - a being which is both god, and demon.
 Shinma are grouped together in clans.
 In the OAV they point out that Larva's clan is a renegade clan, in the manga there is clarified to be a difference between Western and Japanese Shinma (Larva being from the western sect).
 The Japanese Shinma lay in slumber, probably for the rest of eternity.
 It is Miyu's task to return the Shinma who do not sleep to the darkness.
 This also means that eventually Larva will have to be returned to the darkness as well.

-Is the title actualy Vampire "Princess" Miyu?
+Is the title actually Vampire "Princess" Miyu?

 Who is Yui?

-Vampire Yui is sort of a spin off series of Vampire Miyu (the third kanji is also changed for Vampire "Princess" Yui, but I'm not getting into that again).
+Vampire Yui is sort of a spin off series of Vampire Miyu The third kanji is also changed for Vampire "Princess" Yui, but I'm not getting into that again.
 Yui's father is a Shinma, and her mother has heritage from Shinma, and blood from Miyu, so it's all sort of tied in there.
 The story of Yui is totally set apart from that of Miyu, although she does make an appearance in Shin Vampire Miyu.

 ----- Voice actors (OAV) -----